Prince Harry And Meghan Markle Engaged ‘Soon,’ But What Will Meghan’s Title Be?

 — Bellee (@_bellee_1) February 9, 2017

 Markle’s extended time at Harry’s Nottingham Cottage was well-spent in terms of preparing for a future as a royal bride.
-Although Markle hasn’t yet been introduced to Queen Elizabeth, Harry’s home is only a short walk from Prince William and Kate Middleton’s 21-room London apartment at the palace.
+Although Markle hasn’t yet been introduced to Queen Elizabeth, Prince Harry’s home is only a short walk from Prince William and Kate Middleton’s 21-room London apartment at the palace.
 According to AOL, Meghan and Prince Harry spent time together with Kate and William as well as their children, Prince George and Princess Charlotte.

+According to AOL, Meghan and Prince Harry spent time together with Kate and William as well as their children, Prince George and Princess Charlotte.

 On one of Meghan’s rare departures from the palace enclave, she and Prince Harry made the trip to Prince William and Kate Middleton’s country home, Anmer Hall, for the initial introductions.
 Prince Harry’s girlfriend made sure to mark the occasion of meeting the future queen by presenting her with a “dream journal,” and she reportedly had a great time playing with little George and Charlotte.

 A source told the Mirror that Meghan was “totally taken” with Kate’s children and even offered to babysit.
 That offer is a definite sign that Markle is thinking of a future with Prince Harry.

 “[The two] have spoken candidly about their future.
 They see a life together.”

-Meghan is more interested than Harry in making a real home out of the cottage where Prince Harry lives, although both Harry and Meghan are more than interested in sharing the space on a long-term basis.
-It’s just that Harry isn’t so great at decor.
+It’s just that Prince Harry isn’t so great at decor.
 One of Markle’s friends explained that Prince Harry “knows very little about interior design, and that’s something Meghan is particularly good at.”
 Since Meghan took a hand in the look of the cottage, the prince “has a few more plants, nice candles — and his kitchen is well-stocked too!”

 I THINK ILL CRY IF MEGHAN MARKLE AND PRINCE HARRY GET ENGAGED THIS YEAR ???? love them????